rieckpil/progmot/content/post/writing-a-book-remotely.md

 {{< tweet user="TomHombergs" id="1278635778722000902" >}}

-We next met with the intention of sharing our experience as tech bloggers.
+I immediately wrote Tom a DM and said I was in.

+Next, we met as a group of six tech bloggers to share our experience and lessons learned.
 During the second or third meeting of this kind, Tom asked for fellow bloggers who'd interested in taking a closer look at AWS and Spring Boot and who may want to write about it.

 Björn and I, participating in this meeting, raised our hands.
 We've never met each other before and only partially knew each other from reading each other's blogs and Tweets.

-We organized a separate meeting to discuss more details and to get to know each other.
+We organized a separate meeting for this potential AWS project to discuss more details.

 ## Our Goals For This Project ⭐️

 Before we started to work on this project, we met several times to get to know each other and align our goals and expectations.
-While all three of us were working full-time for clients/an employer, we set the common understanding that this would be a fun side project.
+While all three of us were working full-time for clients/an employer, we set the common understanding that this would be a fun side-project.

 We all have had some experience with AWS but wanted to learn more about this particular cloud provider in depth.
 When developing features for clients or customers, we usually never had the time to explore the variety of AWS services available.